sagrawalx/sagrawalx.github.io/teaching/sp19-b6_ma126/syllabus.md

 * Problem sets will be collected in batches on quiz/exam days.
 Only the problems that are multiples of 4 will be graded (a random subset will be graded for correctness, and you'll get completion points for the rest).

+    Late problem sets cannot be accepted.
+If you will be gone on a submission day, please make sure to get them to me in advance.

 * There will be a short writing assignment towards the beginning of the block.
 You'll find more details on the [webpage](index).

 * There will be three quizzes during the block.
 They will take place in class, 11-12pm (see the calendar on the course [webpage](index) for the dates).
 There will be some free response questions, and some true-false questions.
 No books or electronic devices will be permitted, but you will be allowed one handwritten page of notes.